Tiledesk/tiledesk/helm/README.md

 - Kubernetes 1.14+
 - Helm 3.2+
-- Minikube with [Ingress plugin enabled](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller) (This [Minkube Tiledesk Guide](./MINIKUBE.md) can be helpful) or Google Kubernetes Engine (GKE)
+- A Kubernetes Cluster.
+This guide is tested with: Minikube with [Ingress plugin enabled](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller) (This [Minkube Tiledesk Guide](./MINIKUBE.md) can be helpful) and Google Kubernetes Engine (GKE)

 ## Cluster Requirements